Gospel at a Glance

 Takeaways

-Recommended Reading & Sources
+Recommended Reading and Sources

-Isaiah 61:1–3
+Isaiah 53:1–3

 R. T. France, The Gospel of Matthew